 “We love the house, the glorious garden and the location.”

 Stratford-upon-Avon, birthplace of William Shakespeare, is a beautiful medieval market town situated on the banks of the River Avon in the heart of rural Warwickshire.Steeped in history and culture, it is an ideal holiday destination at any time of the year.
-Heritage Mews is perfectly located in a peaceful setting, close to the River Avon, a five to ten minute walk to the historic town centre, Royal Shakespeare Company theatres and all the famous sites.
+Heritage Mews is perfectly located in a peaceful setting, close to the River Avon, 5 to 10 minutes' walk to the historic town centre, Royal Shakespeare Company theatres and all the famous sites.
 Stroll along picturesque streets lined with beautifully preserved half-timbered buildings and take in the town's unique and special atmosphere.
-Explore Shakespeare's Birthplace, his Schoolroom in the 15th century Guildhall and New Place, site of Shakespeare's last home.
+Explore Shakespeare's Birthplace, his Schoolroom in the magnificent 15th century Guildhall and New Place, site of Shakespeare's last home.
 See a play at the world famous Royal Shakespeare Theatre, take an interesting back-stage tour and a trip up the Theatre Tower.
 Visit Hall's Croft in Old Town, the fine Jacobean house where Shakespeare's daughter lived - the first house in Stratford to have glass windows.
 Anne Hathaway's Cottage in Shottery, where Shakespeare's wife grew up, is set in beautiful gardens, just one mile from Heritage Mews.
 At Mary Arden's Farm in Wilmcote, home to Shakespeare's mother, you can learn about Tudor times and customs from costumed guides, see rare breeds and falconry displays.
 A hop-on / hop-off City Sightseeing open-top bus tour is a fun way of visiting all the famous sites - open daily from 15 May to 31 October 2021.

 “….a superb location to be able to walk along the river into town and as a base to explore the area.”